-Valve index base station power cables
+- Valve index base station power cable

 The power supply for the main unit is 12v, you can actually use the HTC Vive power supply cable if necessary, or you can purchase a new cable with the same specs.

 - Headset Cable